Coaching provides teens a safe space to learn tools, share their struggles and achievements, and gain the confidence they need to do their best.

 Coaching or counseling?

 All Coaching is one-on-one via video conference or phone call, whichever your teen is most comfortable with.
-Discovery calls are with the parent.
+A commitment free consultation call with the parent is the first step.